 Contrarily, in a new sexual relationship, you can still feel shame from having been cheated on and might have residual shame that needs to be addressed.

 Let’s face it, just because we are in an intimate relationship does not mean it is a healthy one.
 Sexual assault and rape can still happen within the confines of interpersonal relationships.
 If a partner has assaulted you, it is possible to immediately feel guilt and shame regarding the interaction.
 You might wonder why you are with a person who is comfortable harming you, or wonder if you are flawed in general.
 These thoughts can lead to negative feelings of self-worth and relationship happiness, which can come out in deeper ways.
 It can also impact sexual relationships with future partners as well, even if you did not have shame prior.

 If you have been assaulted, by a partner or otherwise, please reach out to a support person or therapist in your area to assist you.
 You deserve better and are not the problem!

 Ultimately, anything a partner/s says or does to you in or around the bedroom that leaves you feeling uncomfortable, disappointed, or distressed, might contribute to the development of sexual shame.
-It is important to always be having ongoing conversations with your partner to determine not only what you like and don’t like, but to offer check-ins and prevent negativity from growing.
+It is important to always have ongoing conversations with your partner to determine not only what you like and don’t like but also to offer check-ins and prevent negativity from developing.

-Join us again next month on K&T for the final installation of our sexual shame series–body image.
+Join us again on K&T for the final installation of our sexual shame series–body image.